-- Most homes in the city are owner-occupied5, the 2.6 highest levels of home ownership are found in the wards of Abbey, Elmbridge, Grange, Hucclecote and Longlevens (more than 80%).
+- 2.6 Most homes in the city are owner-occupied, the highest levels of home ownership are found in the wards of Abbey, Elmbridge, Grange, Hucclecote and Longlevens (more than 80%).
 The lowest levels of home ownership are in Kingsholm and Wotton, Podsmead and Westgate.
 Privately rented homes are most common in Westgate, Kingsholm and Wotton and Barton and Tredworth.
-It is important a mix of new homes is delivered to meet the needs of our existing and future communities. - 2.7 Gloucester has a strong and growing economy, being the main economic driver in the county along with Cheltenham, and there are aspirations for major economic growth over the coming years6.
-Gloucester is well represented from a strong finance and insurance sector, as well as a growing number of information security, web hosting, IT and defence communications and security businesses7.
-The creative community has also grown rapidly in recent years, with Blackfriars and Westgate Street becoming established as a hub for creative businesses8.
+It is important a mix of new homes is delivered to meet the needs of our existing and future communities. - 2.7 Gloucester has a strong and growing economy, being the main economic driver in the county along with Cheltenham, and there are aspirations for major economic growth over the coming years.
+Gloucester is well represented from a strong finance and insurance sector, as well as a growing number of information security, web hosting, IT and defence communications and security businesses.
+The creative community has also grown rapidly in recent years, with Blackfriars and Westgate Street becoming established as a hub for creative businesses.
 The city has a substantial stock of existing employment land which provides for the needs of businesses and offers growth potential; it is important to protect and make the best use of this employment land.
 The JCS identifies a need for 192 hectares of 'B Class' employment land across the three local authority areas.
-The strategic allocations provide for a significant quantum of this need, but it is important that additional suitable land is identified within the urban area to support the economy. - Tourism plays an increasingly important role in the 2.8 city's economy, generating around 5.9 million visitor trips to Gloucester each year, with an annual spend of approximately £207m.
+The strategic allocations provide for a significant quantum of this need, but it is important that additional suitable land is identified within the urban area to support the economy. - 2.8 Tourism plays an increasingly important role in the city's economy, generating around 5.9 million visitor trips to Gloucester each year, with an annual spend of approximately £207m.
 There are plans to grow this in future years, capitalising on the city's unique and in many cases world class heritage and culture.
-Venues such as the Guildhall and Gloucester Rugby provide music, arts and cultural events, however the city lacks a major permanent cultural venue that could regularly hold major events9.
-The Docks and canal are assets unique to Gloucester and a major tourist attraction, but which could be capitalised on further, particularly use of the waterspace10. - Within the city centre, the council is working 2.9 with partners to deliver a strong regeneration programme.
+Venues such as the Guildhall and Gloucester Rugby provide music, arts and cultural events, however the city lacks a major permanent cultural venue that could regularly hold major events.
+The Docks and canal are assets unique to Gloucester and a major tourist attraction, but which could be capitalised on further, particularly use of the waterspace. - 2.9 Within the city centre, the council is working with partners to deliver a strong regeneration programme.
 This has seen the delivery of a new transport hub and plans are afoot for the redevelopment of the wider King's Quarter area to provide a wide range of different uses, including commercial units and offices, and a high-quality arrival point into the city centre.
-The Regeneration and Economic Development Strategy (2016 - 2021) sets out a number of priority regeneration schemes and smaller development sites, along with objectives that seek to deliver significant improvements to the city centre, jobs, growth, community benefits and an enhanced cultural offer.
+The Regeneration and Economic Development Strategy (2016 2021) sets out a number of priority regeneration schemes and smaller development sites, along with objectives that seek to deliver significant improvements to the city centre, jobs, growth, community benefits and an enhanced cultural offer. - 2.10 Gloucester city centre has a good range of shops, services and facilities.
+However, evidence also shows that there continues to be a poor perception from shoppers around the quality of the environment and the range of shopping available.
+It further shows that there is a lack of choice from some types of product, particularly fashion / clothing, and that there are a limited number of independent retailers.
+The city centre has lost trade to other competition centres over recent years, as well as increased competition from out-of-centre

-- ONS.
-Town and Cities, 2011 Census
+&lt;sup>5 ONS, Town and Cities, 2011 Census

-- Gloucestershire Strategic Economic Plan (SEP) March 2014
+&lt;sup>6 Gloucestershire Strategic Economic Plan (SEP) March 2014

-- lhid